 The eventual model is not any kind of definitive test, and any correlations with the outcomes do not necessarily imply causation (although absence of correlation does imply no causation).
 In development, each variable was added to and removed from the model individually and the results checked for changes in R and substantial changes in coefficients.
 Those that made no difference (to four decimal places) were omitted.
 Separating the variables into more or fewer steps, using fewer variables, and handling missing data differently, all lead to slight differences in the sizes of R and the coefficients.
-However, the main model presented is tolerant of changes, and minor changes in format do not lead to unexpected changes of the sign of the coefficients.
+However, the main model presented is tolerant of changes, and minor changes in format do not lead to unexpected changes in the sign of the coefficients.

 The data represent all pupils in state-maintained schools in England.
-Therefore, issues such as statistical generalisation, clustered standard errors, and significance testing are not relevant to any part of this paper.
+Therefore, issues such as statistical generalization, clustered standard errors, and significance testing are not relevant to any part of this article.

-Predictors of KS4 attainment
+Predictors of KS4 Attainment

-Looking first at some of the missing data, it is clear that any data missing on pupil characteristics is linked to poorer attainment outcomes (Table 1).
+Looking first at some of the missing data, it is clear that any data missing on pupil characteristics are linked to poorer attainment outcomes (Table 1).
 This is true for any year, and the link is strongest when pupils are in Year 10 (2014).
-The 'effect' sizes, especially for FSM and SEN, are large.
+The "effect" sizes, especially for FSM and SEN, are large.
 In fact, they are among the largest found in the data.
 There are several possible reasons for this.
 It is partly that NPD returns are sometimes less complete in special schools.
 But the gaps remain even if only mainstream schools are included in the analysis (pupils missing FSM data attain 204.21 KS4 points on average, for example).
 It is partly about moving to a new school.
-But the gap remains even if those listed as moving to their KS4 school in the last two years are ignored.
-Pupils missing data may be from particular ethnic groups such as Travellers (not disaggregated in this dataset).
+But the gap remains even if those listed as moving to their KS4 school in the last 2 years are ignored.
+Pupils missing data may be from particular ethnic groups such as Travellers (not disaggregated in this data set).
 They may be recent immigrants or refugees without relevant documentation.
-However, even combined these explanations are not sufficient for the scale of the difference.
-Pupils missing data represent a kind of disadvantage (Gorard 2012).
-Ignoring them or making them invisible though imputation or similar is both invalid and unfair.
-Missing data is used as an extra category for each relevant variable in the regression model that follows.
+However, even combined, these explanations are not sufficient for the scale of the difference.
+Pupils' missing data represent a kind of disadvantage (Gorard, 2012).
+Ignoring them or making them invisible through imputation or similar is both invalid and unfair.
+Missing data are used as an extra